 How is reading/writing/maths taught?

 In Reception we follow the Early Years Foundation Stage Curriculum and tailor our teaching to supporting the individual needs of each pupil.
 Teachers read one-to-one with every child, every week.
-We also teach phonics daily which is aligned with Letters and Sounds.
+We also teach phonics daily following the Read Write Inc scheme.
 We offer a reading workshop for parents to attend at the start of each year to enable parents to support their children with reading and writing at home and supplement this with our half-termly workshops.
 We teach maths in small groups.
 After all of our short inputs for writing / maths we have lots of activities, both inside and out, for the children to practise their new skills in different contexts and work with the adults in the spaces to extend and embed their learning even further.

 Where will my child have dinner (and what will they have)?

-Your child will eat their dinner in the main dining hall.
+Your child will usually eat their dinner in the main dining hall however at the moment they will eat in the classroom.
 The EarlyYears children eat at a slightly earlier time than the older children in school.
 They will be supported by a member of the Early Years team but will also be encouraged to build their independence.
-The menu runs on a 4 week cycle and your child's class teacher will happily give you a copy of this so that you can see what your child has had to eat / help them to choose.
+If they are having a school dinner they will choose from 4 options in the morning these include; meat option, vegetarian option, sandwich option and jacket potato option.
+The menu runs on a 3 week cycle and your child's class teacher will happily give you a copy of this so that you can see what your child has had to eat / help them to choose.

 Who will be working with my child?

-Your child will either Miss Evans or Mrs Gonzales' Classes.
+Your child will either be in Ash or Elm Class and they will work closely with their own class teacher.
 However due to the way Early Years works your child will also work with the opposite class teacher and all the support staff that are in the setting.
 The children have access to both classrooms and the outside space at most points during the day.

 Will I ever be able to come into school?

-During the first two terms of school you are encouraged to come into school with your child every morning and speak to your child’s class teacher.
+Usually yes - during the first two terms of school you are normally encouraged to come into school with your child every morning and speak to your child’s class teacher.
+At the moment we encourage you to do this on the gate - if you need a longer conversation please let us know and we will arrange this.
 As we move into the Summer Term we begin to encourage children to come into school more independently and start to prepare for life in Year 1.
-As well as this, we have half-termly workshops where you can come in and work alongside your child.
+As well as this, we usually have half-termly workshops where you can come in and work alongside your child.
 These workshops cover a range of activities from story-telling to crafts, baking to maths - they also give you a chance to look at your child's learning books.

 What sort of things will my child be doing at school?

-The school day starts at 8:45 and finishes at 3:15 Monday to Friday.
+The school day usually starts at 8:40 and finishes at 3:25 Monday to Thursday.
+On a Friday school finishes at 1:25.
+Under the current circumstances start and finish times are staggered.
+Please stick to your allocated slot.
 During the school day children will have a phonics lesson with a member of the Early Years team, complete some small group maths/writing activities, have an opportunity to play outside and also be given plenty of time to explore the indoor areas of learning.

 Will my child go outside?

-We are very lucky with our amazing outside spaces at Lea Forest - our facilities are fantastic and if you haven’t been to see them we encourage you to do so- please call to book an appointment!
+We are very lucky with our outside space - our facilities are fantastic and if you haven’t been to see them we encourage you to do so- please call to book an appointment!
 Your child will be able to go outside whatever the weather.
 We ask parents to make sure that children are sent with suitable clothing to allow this to happen.
 As well as playtimes outside children will go outside for small group activities and also for free choosing time.